MarcCoquand/functional-typescript-with-class/styleguide.md

 which does not sound very functional in style.
 However, after trying various approaches this has been the approach that provides the best, most readable, ergonomics.

+The core inspiration of this style guide is:

+1. Typed functional programming is about:
+ - Using types to define a data structure best fit for a certain data.
+ - Defining operations on that data structure which morphs it to a different structure
+ - Immutability is prefered
+2. Base around how Javascript creates it's internal data structures, such as array
+3. Good code creates small libraries, not frameworks, that model the business domain.

 ## Modules as classes

 ### One class per file centered around a type